Upinel/markdown-variants/README.md

 ### MultiMarkdown and Pandoc ###

 There are subtleties how math should be used in HTML+MathJax and LaTeX output from single markdown source.
-See more in [Testing LaTeX Environments Usage in MathJax From Markdown Convertion (including mmd and pandoc)](https://github.com/ickc/mathjax-latex-md-mmd-pandoc).
+See more in [Testing LaTeX Environments Usage in MathJax From Markdown Conversion (including mmd and pandoc)](https://github.com/ickc/mathjax-latex-md-mmd-pandoc).

 #### MultiMarkdown ####